TMJ Treatment

 Soft Tissue Therapy

 The muscles of mastication, including the masseter, temporalis, and pterygoid muscles, often develop trigger points and adhesions in TMJ patients.
-Dr. Gonzalez uses targeted soft tissue techniques to release these areas, reduce spasm, and restore normal muscle function.
+Dr. Espinoza uses targeted soft tissue techniques to release these areas, reduce spasm, and restore normal muscle function.

 Self-Care Guidance

 Effective TMJ management extends beyond the treatment room.
-Dr. Gonzalez provides guidance on jaw exercises to improve mobility and strength, stress management techniques to reduce clenching, dietary modifications during acute flare-ups, and sleeping position adjustments to minimize nighttime stress on the jaw.
+Dr. Espinoza provides guidance on jaw exercises to improve mobility and strength, stress management techniques to reduce clenching, dietary modifications during acute flare-ups, and sleeping position adjustments to minimize nighttime stress on the jaw.

 Long-Term Management